mbretter/stk-di/README.md

 ### Constructor injection with params

-There are some use cases, where it is needed to pass some kind of static parameters (e.g. config settings) to the service and some additional parameters at instantiation time.
+If it is needed to pass some kind of static parameters (e.g. config settings) at declaration time and some additional parameters at instantiation time, the service factory skips the passed parameters and only injects the remaining arguments.

 ```php
 class ServiceK implements Injectable